Standards-and-Practices/Structured-Rapid-Development/README.md

 WGU's vision is to be the world's most innovative, student-centric university.

-Structured Rapid Development uses design patterns to streamline the learning product design and development.
-There are three kinds of patterns: pathway, module, and ux.
+Structured Rapid Development uses three kinds of design patterns to streamline the learning product design and development.

+__1. Pathway Patterns__ - The journey a learner will go on.

+__2. Module Patterns__ - Experiences on the journey that encourage learning.

+__3. UX Patterns__ - What the user will actually see on their screen.

 <!-- - [Learning Pathway Patterns](#learning-pathway-patterns) -->